Kitatai/chomp-memoized-search/README.md

 This program exhaustively lists all winning first moves for 2D Chomp on every rectangular board up to size 20×20.
 It uses memoized Negamax with α–β pruning and a Ferrers‐diagram–based perfect hash to drive the search.

+Professor Zeilberger’s Chomp computations at Rutgers (https://sites.math.rutgers.edu/~zeilberg/mamarim/mamarimhtml/chompc.html) cover boards up to 14×14, but this program goes beyond that.
+Since it is a personal implementation, accuracy cannot be guaranteed.
+Please report any errors you find.

 ## Usage

 ```bash